Joseph Heller: Catch-22

 The movie rights to the novel were purchased in 1962, and, combined with his royalties, made Heller a millionaire.
-The film, which was directed by Mike Nichols and starred Alan Arkin, Jon Voight and Orson Welles, was not released until 1970.
+The film, which was directed by Mike Nichols and starred Alan Arkin, Jon Voight, Art Garfunkel and Orson Welles, was not released until 1970.

 In April 1998, Lewis Pollock wrote to The Sunday Times for clarification as to "the amazing similarity of characters, personality traits, eccentricities, physical descriptions, personnel injuries and incidents" in Catch-22 and a novel published in England in 1951.
 The book that spawned the request was written by Louis Falstein and titled The Sky Is a Lonely Place in Britain and Face of a Hero in the United States.
 Falstein's novel was available two years before Heller wrote the first chapter of Catch-22 (1953).
 The Times stated: "Both have central characters who are using their wits to escape the aerial carnage; both are haunted by an omnipresent injured airman, invisible inside a white body cast".
 Stating he had never read Falstein's novel, or heard of him, Heller said: "My book came out in 1961[;] I find it funny that nobody else has noticed any similarities, including Falstein himself, who died just last year".